As an Amazon Associate I earn from qualifying purchases. Click for details.

-Many people figure they won’t go ghost hunting again until the warm weather returns.
+Many people figure they won’t resume ghost hunting until the warm weather returns.

-They’re likely to might miss a great opportunity.
+They’re wrong, and they’re likely to might miss a great opportunity.

 Some of the most dramatic hauntings I’ve encountered were after Halloween night.
 The crowds have gone home, but the ghosts linger.